 A stem cell injection is a promising treatment for different conditions such as knee pain, osteoarthritis, and tendonitis.
 While the science and technology behind this approach are early-stage, they are advancing at a rapid rate.
-Learn how it works and how it can help you manage joint pains.
+Learn how it works and how it can help to manage joint pain.

 Stem Cell Injections for Joint Pain

 In This Article:

-Why is stem cell injection therapy an important breakthrough in the field of regenerative medicine?
+Why is stem cell injection therapy being explored by practitioners within the field of regenerative medicine?
 Despite advances in science, many conditions still have limited treatment options.
-Joint pain and inflammation, such as knee osteoarthritis, have been difficult to resolve.
+Joint pain and inflammation, such as knee osteoarthritis, can often be difficult to resolve.

 This leaves many people suffering from knee pain, arthritis, tendonitis, and related conditions.
 An estimated 350 million people worldwide have arthritis, of which approximately 40 million are Americans.
-Luckily, with regenerative medicine on the rise, there are growing opportunities to heal patients with chronic pain and immobility.
+Luckily, with regenerative medicine on the rise, there are growing opportunities to heal patients who are experiencing chronic pain and immobility.

-Because of research advances with adult stem cell types, scientists are achieving substantial progress with these therapeutic approaches.
+Because of research advances with non-controversial adult stem cell types, scientists are achieving substantial progress with these therapeutic approaches.

 Where Do We Get Stem Cells?

 To better understand the process of stem cell injection, it is essential we discuss the source of these cells.
 There are several in the human body.

 Bone marrow is one common site for harvesting adult stem cells.
 It contains high levels of CD34+ stem cells.
 These cells are beneficial in their ability to “vascularize” an area.
 That means they can bring in new blood channels.
-These new vessels, in turn, carry nutrients and healing factors to the area.
+These new vessels, in turn, carry nutrients and healing components to the area.

-Although this type of stem cell does not provide much support for building new tissue, it can support other stem cells to do so through a phenomenon called the paracrine signalling.
-Paracrine signaling is a type of cell-to-cell communication in one cell releases factors that impact the function of other cells.
+Although this type of stem cell does not provide much support for building new tissue, it can support other stem cells to do so through a phenomenon called the paracrine signaling.
+Paracrine signaling is a type of cell-to-cell communication in which one cell releases factors that impact the function of other cells.
 It is how cells “talk” within the human body.